-Collections are a way of grouping together data points from the same dataset.
-They are useful for representing a logical grouping of data points that are commonly queried together.
-For example, if you have a dataset that contains data from a specific instrument which is onboard different satellites, you may want to group the data points from each satellite together into a collection.
+Collections group data points within a dataset.
+They help represent logical groupings of data points that are commonly queried together.
+For example, if your dataset includes data from a specific instrument on different satellites, you can group the data points from each satellite into a collection.

 Overview

-Here is a quick overview of the API for listing and accessing collections which is covered in this page.
-Some usage examples for different use-cases are provided below.
+This section provides a quick overview of the API for listing and accessing collections.
+Below are some usage examples for different scenarios.

 MethodAPI ReferenceDescription